 Lack of Hardware Security Module (HSM) Support

 MCP-based signatures lack hardware security modules that support the technology.
 Though HSM has been in use for decades, it does not fully support the MPC cryptography.
 For maintaining full security, there is a need to have an exclusive customized HSM to make it a safer technology.
 But arguably, it will remain less safe than multi signature wallet mechanism.

 Considering the drawbacks of an MCP wallet, complete reliance on MPC is not recommended.
 It can be used in conjunction with multi-signature wallets.
 Complete dependence on MPC technology can reduce security and even eliminate the accountability of transactions.

 A multi-signature wallet, on the other hand, offers better security and accountability of transactions.

 If you are considering building a cryptocurrency wallet, Antier can help.
 We offer customized cryptocurrency wallet development services to cater to diverse business needs.
 Our experienced blockchain engineers specialize in building custom wallets as per your requirements.
 In addition, we offer a white label multi-signature wallet solution fortified with features like biometric authentication, QR code scanner, multi-currency support, NFC support, self-explanatory interface and more, enabling you to launch your wallet in just 3 weeks.

-View a View a free demo of our white label wallet or connect with our subject matter experts to share your needs for a custom wallet.
+View a of our white label wallet or connect with our subject matter experts to share your needs for a custom wallet.